doldol22312/FusionAssetLite/README.md

 ## Requirements

 - Windows
-- .NET 8 SDK or newer
+- .NET 8 SDK or newer (if bulding from source)

 ## Build